nutanixdev/xi-iot-projects-facefeed/index.rst

 - **facematch.py** - Matches inference results to database of registered faces.
 - **facerecognition.py** - Uses a TensorFlow machine learning model to draw inference.
 - **raw_to_jpeg.py** - Converts the raw binary stream into a readable image format.
+- **es_datamover.go - Streams output into a local Elasticsearch instance for later recall.

 #.
 Open https://github.com/nutanix/xi-iot in a new browser tab and click **Clone or download > Download ZIP**.

 #.
 Extract the .zip file to a directory.
-These are required when referencing .yaml and .py files later in this tutorial.
+These are required when referencing .yaml, .py, and .go files later in this tutorial.

 Defining Categories
 +++++++++++++++++++